cogniteev/cloud-dns/docs/getting_started.md

 ### Listing all nodes

-To see list of nodes available in your profiles:
+To see list of nodes available in the cloud providers specified in your profiles:

 ```shell
 cloud-dns etc-hosts list